-We have audited the accompanying consolidated financial statements of 5N Plus Inc., which comprise the consolidated statements of financial position at December 31, 2014 and 2013 and the consolidated statements of earnings, comprehensive income, changes in equity and cash flows for the years then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of 5N Plus Inc. and its subsidiaries, which comprise the consolidated statements of financial position at December 31, 2015 and 2014 and the consolidated statements of (loss) earnings, comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.